NSW Recycling Modernisation Fund – Plastics Technology stream

 Assessment process

-Proposals will be assessed by a NSW independent expert panel.
-The NSW independent expert panel will assess proposals and accompanying documents against the program guidelines and assessment criteria as set out in the Guidelines.
-The assessment process is overseen by a probity auditor.
+Proposals were assessed by a NSW independent expert panel.
+The NSW independent expert panel assessed proposals and accompanying documents against the program guidelines and assessment criteria as set out in the Guidelines.
+The assessment process was overseen by a probity auditor.

-Recommended projects from NSW will be submitted to the Commonwealth government for final funding decisions.
+Recommended projects from NSW were submitted to the Commonwealth government for final funding decisions.

 The Commonwealth government is partnering with States and Territories to deliver the program.
 States and Territories are working towards program timelines set by the Commonwealth government for the opening and assessment of projects.